layrjs/layr/README.md

 Eventually, our well-architected application is composed of six layers: user interface, frontend model, API client, API server, backend model, and database.
 So every time we want to implement a new feature, we have to make changes in six different places.
 Conceptually, it is not complicated, but it is cumbersome.

-Layr allows reducing the number of layers from six to three.
+Liaison allows reducing the number of layers from six to three.
 First, we get rid of the API layers, and then we unify the frontend and backend models into what we call an "isomorphic model":

 <p align="center">
 	<img src="assets/traditional-vs-isomorphic.svg" width="600" alt="Traditional vs isomorphic architectures">